RobotLocomotion/drake/examples/multibody/cassie_benchmark/README.md

 * cpu throttling -- varies with platform
   * Linux: https://github.com/google/benchmark#disabling-cpu-frequency-scaling

-The :record_results target does try to mitigate costs of rescheduling to a different processor (Linux only), by setting a processor affinity.
+The `:record_results` target does try to mitigate costs of rescheduling to a different processor (Linux only), by setting a processor affinity.
 However, it does not do full-featured processor isolation, so it is still important to limit the number of running programs.
 As of this writing, the benchmark is assigned to processor #0; it may be worth monitoring the system to ensure that processor will be fully available to the experiment.

+Optionally, it is possible to pass command line arguments through to the `cassie_bench` executable.
+See 'Configuring details of benchmark runs' below.

 ## Results data files